 One of the beautiful things about meditation is that, with increased self-awareness, one begins to realise that you are only truly satisfied when you are trying to make other people happy.
 When we give of ourselves, our heart expands, and we feel something of the deep and beautiful interconnectedness we share with our fellow inhabitants on this earth.
 Sri Chinmoy asked his students to spend at least some time every day doing something that is not just for oneself, and this "selfless service" can take many forms, such as offering free meditation classes, organising athletic events for the general public, or organising deliveries of humanitarian aid.
 This kind of service allows us to see how the inner peace and happiness derived from daily meditation can flow naturally to the world around us through our own poise, a smile and a few kind words.

-In many places around the world (not Dublin as of yet unfortunately :( ), some of Sri Chinmoy's students have come together to set up a little enterprise, such as a coffee shop, a music store or a restauraunt.
+In many places around the world, some of Sri Chinmoy's students have come together to set up a little enterprise, such as a coffee shop, a music store or a restauraunt.
 As well as being a space where people can work in a meditative atmosphere, they also offer members of the general public an oasis of calm where they can take some time away from the busy world.

-As well as our Centre in Dublin, we are also part of a global family of over 7,000 students around the world.
-Twice a year, Sri Chinmoy would invite his students to visit him for a couple of weeks in New York where he lived until his passing in October 2007 - we still make those trips now and catch up with all our friends from around the world, as well as experience the meditative power that our teacher embodied, still as strong as ever even though he has left his earthly frame.
-You can read more about what happens during our visits...
+As well as our Centre in Dublin, we are also part of a global family of thousands students around the world.
+Twice a year, Sri Chinmoy would invite his students to visit him for a couple of weeks in New York where he lived until his passing in October 2007 - we still make those trips now to catch up with all our friends from around the world, but also to revitalise our spiritual life with meditative power that our teacher embodied, still as strong as ever even though he has left his earthly frame.